 We also recommend a MOLLE II type Waist Pack to be mounted under the hydration carrier on the battle belt.
 Even when not in use, or when carrying a ruck, the empty waist pack won’t cause discomfort due to the padded battle belt.
 It takes the place of an ‘assault’ or ‘3 day’ pack when you need just a bit more ‘stuff’ in on your harness, such as room for a poncho, poncho liner, and a ration or two, depending on how it’s packed.
 The assault packs are too big, in our opinion, for traveling light, and too small to function as a general purpose main ruck.
 Opinions will always vary, but the bottom line is one can only carry one ruck at a time, so choose well (unless you’ve got a FILBE that the assault pack can be attached to by design).

-We don’t wear them all the time, but we do have plate carriers available for specialized circumstances We’ve replaced what we had with the Shellback Tactical Banshee Rifle Plate Carrier, with the 1 inch 4.1 pound Hardwire plates from Botach Tactical.
+We don’t wear them all the time (only during fixed defense in any scenario, or in a vehicle), but we do have plate carriers available for specialized circumstances We’ve replaced what we had with the Shellback Tactical Banshee Rifle Plate Carrier, with the 1 inch 4.1 pound Hardwire plates from Botach Tactical.
 Total weight for carrier and plates is just about 10 pounds.
 Again, we like the option, but we don’t use them every time we ruck up.
+In our opinion, using these on a NPT patrol will not provide the ROI that additional speed and stealth will for the average NPT member.
 This is the one semi-special purpose item we put into the ‘GP’ category as one might be more likely to need this in many NPT type situations more than any other ‘SP’ item.
 If we’re using the PC, it’s donned first, then the harness/belt, and then, if we’re going a good, long ways, the ruck.
 Here’s an example: